-The Gaussian Emulation Machine (GEM) software project aims to provide user-friendly tools to implement statistical analyses of uncertainty in the outputs of computer models, using the techniques of Gaussian process emulation.
+The Gaussian Emulation Machine (GEM) software is designed to provide user-friendly tools to implement statistical analyses of uncertainty in the outputs of computer models, using the techniques of Gaussian process emulation.
 To download an introduction to these tools and the concepts that underlie them, click here.

-The GEM software available here has been developed by Marc Kennedy for the Centre for Terrestrial Carbon Dynamics (CTCD).
-CTCD is funded by the Natural Environment Research Council (NERC).
+The GEM software was developed by Marc Kennedy with funding from the Natural Environment Research Council (NERC).

 The Gaussian Emulation Machine for Sensitivity Analysis (GEM-SA) is the first product of the GEM project.
 It will allow you to build an emulator of a computer code from a set of input and output points.
 It will also perform prediction, uncertainty analysis and sensitivity analysis of the code using far fewer code runs than Monte-Carlo based methods.